Privacy

 The audit trail that lets us show you what you funded, what was spent, and what was refunded to your wallet.

 Operating the service, debugging stuck runs, and giving maintainers a permanent record of what was done on their behalf.
+A run is a transparent record: the backers who funded the issue can see it, including the instructions the maintainer sent the agent, so they can see what their money paid for.

 Who else sees your data

-We do not sell or rent your data.
+Beyond the platform, we do not sell or rent your data.
 We share it with a small set of providers we depend on to operate the service:

-• StripeCard payments and wallet top-ups.
+• Stripe, Card payments and wallet top-ups.
 Subject to Stripe's privacy policy.

-• GitHubOAuth sign-in, repo access via the CleverCrow GitHub App, comments and PRs posted on your behalf.
+• GitHub, OAuth sign-in, repo access via the CleverCrow GitHub App, comments and PRs posted on your behalf.
 Subject to GitHub's privacy policy.

-• Amazon Web ServicesHosting (Lambda, DynamoDB, S3, KMS, CloudWatch, SES) in us-west-2.
+• Amazon Web Services, Hosting and infrastructure.
 Subject to AWS's privacy and data-processing terms.

-• Coding-agent providers (Anthropic, OpenAI, Google, etc.)Each maintainer chooses which provider runs the coding agent on their repo.
-Agent prompts and the relevant workspace contents are sent to that provider when the agent runs.
-Subject to the chosen provider's terms.
+• Anthropic (Claude), via AWS Bedrock, The coding agent runs Anthropic's Claude models, served through AWS Bedrock.
+Each maintainer chooses which Claude model runs on their repo.
+Agent prompts and the relevant workspace contents are sent to the model when the agent runs.
+Subject to AWS's and Anthropic's terms.

 How long we keep things